Annuities 101

 Tax benefits make joint and survivor annuities even more attractive.
 Your contribution grows tax-deferred, meaning you won’t owe annuity taxes until you make withdrawals.
 If you fund your annuity through a 401(k) or IRA, the contributions and earnings are taxed as regular income when you take the money out.
 But with non-qualified annuities funded with after-tax dollars, only the gains are taxable, giving you more flexibility and control.

-3 joint and survivor annuity drawbacks
+Joint and survivor annuity cons

 Despite their long-term stability, here are some potential drawbacks of this annuity type.